Oh...hai! I'm Tera (obviously).

 At the same time as my nutrition ventures I started to get really serious about yoga.
 I took teacher training and nearly cried at every session from my fear of sounding stupid or messing up. *ahem* perfectionist problems.
 By the end I learned to confidently lead a class and started teaching powerful flows.

 As my body was teaching me health was more than eating healthy foods and working out, I was also realizing yoga was more than fitness, postures and sweat.
 I went from being in a bikini bodybuilding competition, teaching yoga sculpt and shedding nearly all the fat from my body, to barely being able to get myself out of bed because of debilitating fatigue and depression.
 This challenge pushed me to explore yoga and all its different styles and pieces.
 It was in this time that I found my unique voice as an instructor.
-My desire to guide people back into their body, to respect our need for rest and to create classes where each student felt compassion and success.
+My desire to guide people back into their body, to respect our need for rest and to create classes where each student experienced compassion and success.

-What I realized was true healing is more than skin deep and is best done with others, when we can be vulnerable and feel supported.
+Ultimately I’ve realized was true healing is more than skin deep and is best done with others, when we can be vulnerable and feel supported.
 Throughout history we’ve relied on tribe in some way and in modern times we’ve lost that.
 Community itself is essential and potential medicine.

 That’s the short version of how I got here. (yes, that’s short.
 I can be long winded & life is complicated)